Iranian hunter-gatherers: Origins

-Iranian-hunter gatherers are inferred to have originated from the local Upper Paleolithic population of the Persian plateau.
-The Persian plateau acted as population hub during the initial colonisation of Eurasia after the Out-of-Africa expansion of modern humans (between 70–46kya).
+Iranian hunter-gatherers are inferred to have originated from the local Upper Paleolithic population of the Iranian plateau.
+The Iranian plateau acted as population hub during the initial colonisation of Eurasia after the Out-of-Africa expansion of modern humans (between 70–46kya).
 The region is also close to the area which may have harbored the Basal Eurasian lineage, which is supposed to have been centered in the now sunken Persian Gulf, and which displayed no or significantly reduced archaic admixture.

 While Iranian hunter-gatherers are broadly placed as part of the wider "West Eurasian" cluster, the exact origin of the Mesolithic and Neolithic Iranian hunter-gatherers and later farmers remains unclear.
 Mesolithic hunter-gatherer remains from the Alborz mountain range were found to show ancestry primarily related to Basal Eurasians (c.
 48–66%), and are ancestral to later Neolithic herders and farmers.

 The later Neolithic Iranians are commonly modeled as two-way admixture between a Basal Eurasian-rich lineage and a lineage closer to Ancient North Eurasians (ANE) or Eastern European Hunter-Gatherers (EHG).
 Accordingly, the Mesolithic/Neolithic Iranian lineage derives the majority of their ancestry from a local Basal-rich source (ranging from 48–68%), with the remainder ancestry being closer to Ancient North Eurasians (32–52%).

 Mesolithic and Neolithic Iranians fall along a cline between inferred Basal Eurasian and ANE/EHG-related ancestries.
 This stands in contrast to Neolithic Anatolian and Levant groups, who fall along a cline between Basal Eurasian and WHG-related ancestries.
 Natufians, despite sharing most of their ancestry with Neolithic Anatolian groups, have an additional "Ancient North African" (ANA) ancestry component.
 This distinction is also evident in that Iranian hunter-gatherers and Neolithic Iranian groups are taking up an "extreme position" compared against other ancient and modern West Eurasian populations within an Eurasian-wide Principal component analysis (PCA).